-AAF protocols, Software systems and Versions.
+AAF protocols, software systems and versions.

 Limited support, best efforts from AAF support staff.

 Federated Service Outline

-Federated Authentication Interaction
+Federation Authentication Interaction

-See the Shibboleth documentation for information on the deployment and operation of Shibboleth.
+See the Shibboleth Documentation for information on the deployment and operation of Shibboleth.

 Rapid Connect Interaction